EDGENortheastern/owain_summative/README.md

 To run the code, you must first ensure that all the required libraries are installed, the libraries used in this project are listed below.

 * pandas - data manipulation library, which allows you to use data structures such as data frames.
-Documentation found here: https://pandas.pydata.org/docs/
+Documentation found here: [pandas documentation](https://pandas.pydata.org/docs/)

 * opendatasets - designed to download online sources from Kaggle and google drive.
-Documentation found here: https://pypi.org/project/opendatasets/
+Documentation found here: [opendatasets documentation](https://pypi.org/project/opendatasets/)

 * glob - used for obtaining filenames from a folder.
-Documentation found here: https://docs.python.org/3/library/glob.html
+Documentation found here: [glob documentation](https://docs.python.org/3/library/glob.html)

 * django - library designed to enable you to build websites with python, in this project it is used for validating that URL's are valid.
-Documentation found here: https://docs.djangoproject.com/en/4.1/
+Documentation found here: [django documentation](https://docs.djangoproject.com/en/4.1/)

 * matplotlib - library designed for creating visualizations in python.
-Documentation found here: https://matplotlib.org/stable/index.html
+Documentation found here: [matplotlib documentation](https://matplotlib.org/stable/index.html)

 * seaborn - library designed for enhancing matplotlib visualisations.
-Documentation found here: https://seaborn.pydata.org/tutorial.html
+Documentation found here: [seaborn documentation](https://seaborn.pydata.org/tutorial.html)

 * numpy - mathematical library which offers a number of mathematical functions as well as data structures such as matrices and arrays.
-Documentation found here: https://numpy.org/doc/stable/
+Documentation found here: [numpy documentation](https://numpy.org/doc/stable/)

+* pytest - testing library for python, providing the ability to unit test functions.
+Documentation found here: [pytest documentation](https://docs.pytest.org/en/7.1.x/contents.html)

 ##### Running the notebook